Devansh-Aage/Spotify-clone/README.md

 🌐 Cross-Platform Compatibility: Access SoundClone across various platforms and browsers, ensuring you're always in tune with your music.

-🆓 Open Source: SoundClone is open source, allowing for community contributions and enhancements.
+🆓 Open Source: SoundClone is open source, allowing for community contributions and enhancements

 ## Screenshots